Connecticut

 • Play a round of seaside golf in Old Lyme.

-• Go fishing in the Long Island sound.
+• Go fishing in the Long Island Sound.
 Your crew will find the best spots to catch bluefish and striped bass.

 Iconic Food and Drinks to Try